 Under the tagging menu, go to “Configure Tagging.”

 Guidelines for creating tags can be found below, but you may modify the tagging hierarchy according to what topics are most relevant to your disease or intervention.

+The tagging hierarchy is essentially the break down of our PICO.
+From the broadest categories at the top that branch out to more specific categories as you go down.

 Add Root Tags: A root tag is a tag that has no “parent”.
 Root tags can be added by clicking “Create New Tag” and typing in the Tag name, without selecting a parent tag.